a16z/jsi/README.md

 ## Highlights

-- 🏆 acts as a "virtual best solver" by running multiple solvers in parallel and returning the result of the fastest solver
+- 🏆 acts as a "virtual best solver" by running multiple solvers in parallel and printing the result of the fastest solver to stdout
 - 🔍 discovers available solvers on on the PATH at runtime
 - 🛣️ runs solvers in parallel and monitors their progress
-- ⏰ can terminate solvers early after a timeout
+- ⏰ can terminate solvers after a timeout
-- 🔪 jsi can be interrupted by Ctrl-C and it will kill any solvers still running
+- ⏯️ can be interrupted by Ctrl-C and remaining solvers will be killed
 - 🏎 runs with minimal startup time (<100ms), and also supports an experimental daemon mode with a rust client for extra low-latency (<10ms)
+- 🔪 reaps orphaned solver processes
 - 🖥️ supports macOS and Linux
 - 🐍 supports Python 3.11+